jon-freed/vscode-docs/docs/getstarted/settings.md

 DateApproved: 3/7/2019
 MetaDescription: How to modify Visual Studio Code User and Workspace Settings.
 ---
-# User and Workspace Settings
+# User, Workspace, and Folder Settings

 It is easy to configure Visual Studio Code to your liking through its various settings.
 Nearly every part of VS Code's editor, user interface, and functional behavior has options you can modify.

+[Default settings](/docs/getstarted/settings.md#default-settings) are listed towards the bottom of this page.

+## Workspace versus Folder Settings

+If you have an open workspace with its own `.code-settings` file, then the settings UI's "Workspace" tab will be for that open workspace's settings.
+A third tab (not shown below) will be displayed for an open top-level folder's settings.

+If you have a open folder and do not have an open workspace, then the settings UI's "Workspace" tab will be for that open folder's settings as shown below.

 ![VS Code settings](images/settings/hero.png)

-VS Code provides two different scopes for settings:
+VS Code provides three different scopes for settings:

 * **User Settings** - Settings that apply globally to any instance of VS Code you open.
-* **Workspace Settings** - Settings stored inside your workspace and only apply when the workspace is opened.
+* **Workspace Settings** - Settings stored inside your workspace file that only apply when the workspace is opened.
+* **Folder Settings** - Settings stored inside the folder's .vscode subfolder that apply only when that folder is opened.

-Workspace settings override user settings.
+Folder settings override workplace settings which override user settings.

-## Creating User and Workspace Settings
+## Editing User, Workspace, and Folder Settings

-To open your user and workspace settings, use the following VS Code menu command:
+To open your settings, use the following VS Code menu command:

 * On Windows/Linux - **File** > **Preferences** > **Settings**
 * On macOS - **Code** > **Preferences** > **Settings**